 The maximum tenure of a Research Assistant is normally two years and three years for a Senior Research Assistant.
 Students are expected to complete the requirements for graduation within the five-year period.
 In case of early completion of requirements, Senior Research Assistant is continued for one calendar month after the date of degree conferral, to allow time for completion of matters required for conclusion of the research project (such as archiving of the research records).

 Continued financial support for students in the doctoral program depends on maintained performance in study and research, and is based on the provision of satisfactory annual Progress Reports.
 Assistantships will be discontinued in the event of unexcused absence, failure to maintain adequate academic performance, unethical behavior, or other reasons determined by the academic oversight process to be incompatible with good standing.

 Assistantships are subject to annual confirmation of the Budget status and are paid in equal monthly installments paid on 17th of the month (or the closest preceding business day in cases when the 17th is a holiday).
 Standard remuneration of the OIST Graduate University Assistantships is about 3.0 million yen per year including the amount equivalent to tuition fee.
 However, if the Research Assistant is awarded for tuition waiver, the amount equivalent to tuition fee is not provided.

 1.2 External Fellowships and Awards

 While the University maintains financial support system, students are strongly encouraged to apply for external fellowships.
 In order to reward success, remuneration provided by the university as an OIST Graduate University Assistantships or Teaching Fellowship including the amount equivalent to tuition fee may be used to supplement external fellowships, up to a maximum of 3.6 million yen total.
 An OIST Graduate University Assistantships or Teaching Fellowship may be held concurrently with external scholarship on this basis.
-There is an obligation on the student to report external fellowships to the Graduate School office.
+There is an obligation on the student to report external funds to the Graduate School office.

 1.2.1 Teaching Fellowship